rundherum/pymia/docs/pymia.evaluation.metric.rst

       BMC Medical Imaging, 15. https://doi.org/10.1186/s12880-015-0068-x

 .. note::
-   The separation of the metrics into :mod:`pymia.evaluation.metric.segmentation` and :mod:`pymia.evaluation.metric.regression` is not strict.
+   The separation of the metrics into :mod:`pymia.evaluation.metric.segmentation`, :mod:`pymia.evaluation.metric.segmentation`, and :mod:`pymia.evaluation.metric.reconstruction` is not strict.
 Meaning, a metric in :mod:`pymia.evaluation.metric.segmentation` could also be applied to regression.

 Base (:mod:`pymia.evaluation.metric.base`) module